 This method of learning scales & arpeggios fits well with my personal teaching philosophy.
 I believe learning to play the piano should be enjoyable.
 I want to balance gearing lessons to meet individual student goals with guiding them to become lifelong pianists and well-rounded musicians.
 That’s why I think it’s a good idea to learn piano scales and arpeggios the easy way.

-You can find free Major Piano Scale & Arpeggio Sheets right here at Paloma Piano.
+You can find free Major Piano Scale & Arpeggios sheets right here at Paloma Piano.

-Read this post Convincing Kids to Play Scales and Arpeggios
+Read this post Convincing Kids to Play Piano Scales & Arpeggios

 Not a member yet?